Modern Slavery Act Statement 2024

 Jacobs’ Human Rights Policy details our commitment to respecting the human rights and dignity of individuals within our operations, supply chain and communities where we do business around the world.
 This policy is guided by international principles including those encompassed in the United Nations Guiding Principles on Business and Human Rights, Universal Declaration of Human Rights, International Bill of Rights, and the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.

-Updated in 2022, Jacobs’ Supplier Code of Conduct prohibits the use of any form of forced labor, child labor, human trafficking, and modern slavery.
+Updated in 2022, Jacobs’ Supplier Code of Conduct prohibits the use of any form of modern slavery, including forced labor, child labor, and human trafficking.
 It includes additional requirements including those addressing freedom of association and collective bargaining, recruitment fees, fair wages, non-discrimination, grievance, provision of remedy, and access to personal identification documents.
 This Supplier Code of Conduct applies to all our suppliers, vendors and subcontractors.

 Due diligence